Mortgage Basics

 Contract Duration (Term)

-The contract duration, also referred to as the “term”, is the number of months that you and the lender have agreed to with a specific interest rate and loan repayment schedule.
-At the end of the timeframe the contract ends or “matures” and you are given an option to commit for another period of time or “renew”.
+The contract duration, also referred to as the “term,” is the number of months that you and the lender have agreed to with a specific interest rate and loan repayment schedule.
+At the end of the timeframe, the contract ends or “matures,” and you are given the option to commit to another period of time or “renew.”

 There are open contracts and closed contracts.
-Open contracts can be repaid any time with no penalties but charge a higher interest rate and closed contract have limitations on early repayment.
-Whether you have a fixed rate or a floating rate, you will be agreeing to a contract duration with the lender.
-Keep in mind that some contracts are more flexible than others and usually more flexible contracts carry higher borrowing costs.
+Open contracts can be repaid at any time with no penalties but charge a higher interest rate, and closed contracts have limitations on early repayment.
+Whether you have a fixed rate or a floating rate, you will agree to a contract duration with the lender.
+Keep in mind that some contracts are more flexible than others, and usually, more flexible contracts carry higher borrowing costs.

 Lender Commitments

-When you get approved for a mortgage the lender will issue a commitment letter.
-In it, they will commit to the various features of the mortgage including the interest rate.
+When you get approved for a mortgage, the lender will issue a commitment letter.
+In it, they commit to the various features of the mortgage, including the interest rate.
 Usually, you can take the lower of the committed rate and the market rate at the time of taking possession of the home.
-Rates can change at any moment, and its is comforting to know there is a limit to how much interest you can be charged.
+Rates can change at any moment, and knowing there is a limit to how much interest you can be charged is comforting.

 The commitment letter eventually expires, and this is where knowledge of lenders is critical.
-Commitments vary from 30 to 120 days and if you get a pre-approval your commitment may expire before you find a home you want!
+Commitments vary from 30 to 120 days, and if you get a pre-approval, your commitment may expire before you find the home you want!
 Likewise, you may make an offer in February to close in June (when the kids are out of school) and find that your commitment expires before the purchase closing date.

-Loan Lifespan is the number of years it takes to pay off the loan (see diagram above).
-Banker types call is “amortization”.
+Loan Life Span is the number of years it takes to pay off the loan (see diagram above).
+Bankers call this “amortization.”
 Why is the lifespan important?

 Shorter Lifespan